 Getting Around Saint John, New Brunswick

 The best ways to get around Saint John are on foot and by car.
-Many of the city's most popular attractions can be found within its concentrated downtown and are within walking distance of one another.
-But if you are planning to visit sites outside of the city proper -- like Fundy National Park -- you will need your own set of wheels.
-You can find major rental agencies in town and at the Saint John Airport (YSJ), which is located about 10 miles northeast of town.
+Many of the city's most popular attractions can be found within its concentrated uptown and are within walking distance of one another.
+But if you are planning to visit sites outside of Saint John proper – like Fundy National Park – you will need your own set of wheels.
+You can find major rental car agencies in the city and at Saint John Airport (YSJ), which is located about 10 miles northeast of uptown Saint John.
 If you don't want to spend money on a rental car, you can rely on the city's bus system to get around.

-Downtown Saint John is located on a rather small peninsula and can easily be explored on foot.
-This neighborhood is home to many of the city's attractions, including the Loyalist House and the Saint John City Market and the New Brunswick Museum.
-And when the weather gets chilly, you can traverse the downtown area via The Inside Connection, a series of indoor walkways that connect a variety of restaurants and even a few hotels.
+Uptown Saint John is located on a rather small peninsula and can easily be explored on foot.
+The heart of the city is home to many of Saint John's top attractions, including the Saint John City Market and the New Brunswick Museum.
+And when the weather gets chilly, you can traverse the uptown area via the Inside Connection, a series of indoor walkways that connect a variety of restaurants and even a few hotels.
 Keep in mind, though, that many of the city's natural attractions – such as the Reversing Falls Rapids and Irving Nature Park – are only accessible by car since they lie outside the city center.

-Ferries between downtown Saint John and Digby, Nova Scotia operate daily.
-Digby -- a quiet harbor town -- makes a great daytrip for those looking to escape Saint John's industrial atmosphere.
-But the main reason to cross the Bay of Fundy is to enjoy the views (you might even catch a glimpse of a whale or two).
-However, these are costly vistas: Round-trip tickets cost CA$44 or CA$54 (roughly $33 or $41) for adults and CA$28 or CA$39 (about $21 or $29.50) for children ages 6 to 13, depending on the season.
+Ferries between uptown Saint John and Digby, Nova Scotia, operate daily.
+Digby – a quiet harbor town – makes a great daytrip for those looking to escape Saint John's industrial atmosphere.
+But the main reason to cross the Bay of Fundy is to enjoy the views (you might even spot a whale or two during the journey).
+However, these are costly vistas: Same-day, round-trip tickets cost CA$44 or CA$54 (roughly $33 or $41) for adults and CA$28 or CA$39 (about $21 or $29.50) for children ages 6 to 13, depending on the season.
 There is no fee for kids 5 and younger.